-Synthesis and in-vitro fecal fermentation of potential prebiotic -glucooligosaccharides using microbial glucansucrase
+Synthesis of potential prebiotic α-glucooligosaccharides using microbial glucansucrase and their in vitro fecal fermentation

-Novel -glucooligosaccharides were synthesized by the acceptor reaction of Leuconostoc citreum SK24.002 glucansucrase with maltose and sucrose.
-The impact of synthesis conditions, including the ratio of sucrose to maltose and the substrate concentration, on formation of -glucooligosaccharide was evaluated.
-At the optimized experimental conditions, the yield of a mixture of -glucooligosaccharides with DP 3–5 reached approximately 56.4% with the concentration of 170.7 mg/mL.
-Each of these -glucooligosaccharides was purified, and the structures were assigned as follows: α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP3), α-D-Glcp-(1,3)-α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP4), and α-D-Glcp-(1,6)-α-D-Glcp-(1,3)-α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP5), respectively.
-Of three structurally different oligosaccharides, the fermentation selectivity by fecal bacteria was determined in anaerobic batch culture.
+Novel α-glucooligosaccharides were synthesized by the acceptor reaction of Leuconostoc citreum SK24.002 glucansucrase with maltose and sucrose.
+The impact of synthesis conditions, including the ratio of sucrose to maltose and the substrate concentration, on the formation of α-glucooligosaccharides was evaluated.
+Under the optimized experimental conditions, the yield of a mixture of α-glucooligosaccharides with DP 3–5 reached approximately 56.4% with a concentration of 170.7 mg mL−1.
+Each of these α-glucooligosaccharides was purified, and the structures were assigned as follows: α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP3), α-D-Glcp-(1,3)-α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP4), and α-D-Glcp-(1,6)-α-D-Glcp-(1,3)-α-D-Glcp-(1,6)-α-D-Glcp-(1,4)-D-Glcp (DP5), respectively.
+For these three structurally different oligosaccharides, the fermentation selectivity by fecal bacteria was determined in anaerobic batch culture.
 Fructooligosaccharide (FOS) was used as a positive prebiotic control.
-Similar to FOS, all three -glucooligosaccharides selectively stimulated the proliferation of Bifidobacteria and Lactobacilli compared with the control.
-DP3 exerted the strongest prebiotic ability for increasing the Bifidobacteria and Lactobacilli population, whereas DP5 produced the most short-chain fatty acids.
+Similar to FOS, all three α-glucooligosaccharides selectively stimulated the proliferation of Bifidobacteria and Lactobacilli compared with the control.
+DP3 exhibited the strongest prebiotic ability to increase the Bifidobacterium and Lactobacillus population, whereas DP5 produced the most short-chain fatty acids.
 In addition, DP4 produced the highest butyrate concentration and resulted in the lowest acetate : propionate ratio.
-These results suggested that the enzymatically-synthesized -glucooligosaccharides were potential prebiotics, underlining correlations between structural features of oligosaccharides and their impact on the metabolism of fecal microbiota.
+These results suggested that the enzymatically synthesized α-glucooligosaccharides were potential prebiotics, underlining correlations between the structural features of oligosaccharides and their impact on the metabolism of fecal microbiota.